-Teaching online in 2021 is not only in high demand (thank you, all of 2020), but it’s actually becoming the preferred method of learning for students, both young and old.
+Teaching online is not only in high demand (thank you covid), but it’s actually becoming the preferred method of learning for students, both young and old.

 The thing is: sometimes it can be highly overwhelming.
 Some LMS systems go over the top and make the process intimidating, and that’s not what learning should look like.

 In this WP Courseware review, we’re going to explain why it’s probably the best way to incorporate learning into your WordPress site.
 Not only does it not overwhelm your students, but the way that it integrates into your WordPress site will have you installing it before you’re even done reading this guide.

 - What Makes WP Courseware Stand Out From the Competition?

 - Is WP Courseware Worth it in the End?